Skip to Content Skip to Navigation

 • 3.30pm: Join the locals for a round of scroungers at Cocos Golf Club

-• 5:30pm: Surfer Girl Brewery opens for dinner
+• 5.00pm: Surfer Girl Restaurant opens for dinner (book via the board out the front)

 Why not spend another day in paradise on Direction Island?
-If you’re ready for something different though, an e-bike tour is a fun way to explore West Island or treat yourself to a gourmet spread with a friend or loved one with Cocos Picnics.
+If you’re ready for something different though, head out on an e-bike for a fun way to explore West Island or treat yourself to a gourmet spread with a friend or loved one with Cocos Picnics.

 Friday One last dip